mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 The subtypes of these errors should not be caught.

 Every branch of the `fold` function completes the `DefaultRaise` instance, calling the `complete` method.
-The default implementation delimits the scope of the `Raise<E>` instance.
+The default implementation delimits the scope of the `Raise<E>` instance setting the `isActive` flag to `false`.

-Please be aware that any exception thrown inside the `Raise<E>` context will bubble up and not be transformed automatically into a logically typed error.
+Please be aware that any exception thrown inside the `Raise<E>` context will bubble up and not be transformed automatically into a logical typed error.
 For example, imagine we need to convert amounts from dollars to euros.
 We can define a `CurrencyConverter` module as follows:

 ```kotlin
 class CurrencyConverter {